 Approach to risk management and governance arrangements

 We take an approach to risk management which is measured and proportionate in order to minimise potential non-compliance and reputational risk to the business.

 We proactively seek to identify, monitor and escalate potential risks as they may arise and to ensure that tax reporting and other obligations are met in the jurisdictions in which we operate.

-This strategy has been approved and adopted by the Board of Directors of the Company on 16 December 2020.
+This strategy has been approved and adopted by the Board of Directors of the Company.